Ring (Cardi B song): Music video

 Cardi announced the release of the music video in late July for the next month.
 Directed by Mike Ho and released on August 20, 2018, the video finds the rapper in tangled telephone wires, and both artists performing their respective verses inside phone booths and in stark gray rooms while wearing black and silver ensembles.
+Cardi B, the artist of the song, had been confused upon why the song's music video had been released that specific day, as she claimed she did not see the final edits of the video before its release.
 As of December 2018, it has received over 100 million views on YouTube.

 Chart performance

 In the United States, "Ring" debuted at number 28 on the Billboard Hot 100 the week following the album's release.
-This gives Kehlani her first top 40 hit and highest peaking song to date.
+This gives Kehlani her first top 40 hit and highest-peaking song to date.
 With the release of the music video, it re-entered the Hot 100 on the chart issue dated September 1, 2018 for a fifth charting week, and returned to the top 40 in its 15th charting week.